Top Paris activities

 Read more

-Ile Saint-Louis (Pass By)
+Ile Saint-Louis (pass by)

 Featuring former town houses dating from the 17th century, like the Hotel Lambert and the Hotel Lauzun, Ile Saint Louis is one of the most prestigious areas of Paris.
 Many celebrities have lived there, including Charles Baudelaire and Georges Moustaki.